 In preparation for the testing of the full VTR fuel assembly, the PELICAN facility was moved from the HiBay floor to a nearby subfloor area that facilitated the vertical expansion of the loop to accommodate the 342 cm long fuel assembly.

 The most complex and time intensive feature of the full assembly was the fabrication of the pin bundle and its attachment to the lower reflector.
-New capabilities were established to allow for in-house fabrication of these full-length wire-wrapped rods.
+New capabilities were established to allow for in-house fabrication of geometrically prototypic rod bundles of any length, diameter, and wire-wrapping pitch.
 The tool designed and built for this construction wrapped stainless steel wire at a helical pitch of 10.51-inch (26.6-cm) over the complete length of a 60-inch (1.52-m) stainless steel rod.
 The wire was fastened to the rod ends using first, resistance spot welding while in the tool, followed by a high frequency pulsed TIG weld for final securement.
 A total of 235 wire-wrapped pins were fabricated and 217 of these pins were chosen to form the final bundle that is attached via spacer plates to the lower reflector.

 PELICAN at a glance